catseye/The-Dossier/article/Perspective on Text Adventures.md

 3-dimensional world, you'd need a 3-dimensional array, and that this takes a lot of memory ("48K is probably the minimum to make it worthwhile").

-This did not jibe with my experience, even at the time.
+This was probably an intentional simplification, but it did not jibe with my experience, even at the time.
 The games I had played had quite irregular maps that would not comfortably fit in a grid, and which had one-way routes and up-and-down routes and even "bendy" routes (where west and south are "opposite directions", for example.)

 I had seen a map of Zork I published in Electronic Games magazine, too, and it made this visually obvious.

 I realized somehow (through I did not know the term "graph" at that point in time, and indeed the term "graph" seems to not have been standardized at that point in history, with some authors calling them "plexes" or "mazes"; see [Microprocessor Programming for Computer Hobbyists][]) that the map could be represented by a graph with degree 4 for the four cardinal directions, or 6 if you wanted to add up and down, or even 10 if you wanted the 4 diagonal directions too.

 And so when I went to write my own games, I did not follow the advice of that part of the book, and instead I used a 2-dimensional array like `DIM EX(30,6)`